snalepa11/sql-employee-tracker/README.md

 ## Usage
 1. Clone Repository
 2. Install all required packages to run program (PSQL and Inquirer)
-3. Open database using the command npm -U postgres in terminal and entering passord: postgres
+3. Open database using the command psql -U postgres in terminal and entering passord: postgres
 4. Open the employee_tracker_db unising the the comand \c employee_tracker_db
 4. Start program using the comand npm start in terminal